A Semantically Consistent Dataset for Data-Efficient Query-Based Universal Sound Separation: Experiments Settings

 \section{Experiments Settings}

 \textbf{Datasets and Benchmarks} We evaluated zero-shot generalization and robustness by testing the original pretrained checkpoints of all baselines on the Hive test set without fine-tuning.
 This setting highlights the difficulty of semantically consistent but acoustically dense scenes in Hive.
-To assess Hive as a training resource, we trained AudioSep and FlowSep from scratch on Hive, and compared them with their original checkpoints on two out-of-domain benchmarks, MUSDB18-HQ \cite{musdb18-hq} and USS-Bench\footnote{\url{https://mab.to/GsSVrdZK0dfQ1/us3}}.
+To assess Hive as a training resource, we trained AudioSep and FlowSep from scratch on Hive, and compared them with their original checkpoints on three out-of-domain benchmarks: MUSDB18-HQ \cite{musdb18-hq}, USS-Bench\footnote{\url{https://mab.to/GsSVrdZK0dfQ1/us3}}, and VGGClean\_eval, the public VGGSound-based separation benchmark released by AudioSep \cite{liu2024separate}.
 See Appendix~\ref{appendix:out-of-domain-datasets} for details.